WhitmanCS370/sp24-lab12/README.md

 Then increasing the number of lines to 50 and verify the program crashes as described.

 * Why does `open_log` need the line `global LOG`?
 What happens if it is removed?

+Without it, the LOG is only in the scope of that file and the show_lines file cannot detect it.

 * Why doesn’t the `log` function need this statement?

+Because it is in the scope of the util file

 ### Section 2: Windowing
 Run